Photo by Suki Dhanda

 Who would have thought that standing with

-'s Andrew Maxwell at Ground Zero could inspire a man to lose his religion so completely?
+Mock the Week's Andrew Maxwell at Ground Zero could inspire a man to lose his religion so completely?
 After all, just 19 days before his rebirth, Charlie was organizing a lecture by Richard Gage, a prominent 9/11 Truther.
 I couldn’t help but think of the magic mushrooms and Israelis that compelled him to join the army.
 Or the dope and conspiracy videos that inspired him to fight the system.
 Perhaps, I wondered aloud, he could just be a little bit easily led?

 “I think rather than being easily led, I have an open mind.”